BioWilko/ncov2019-artic-nf/README.md

 # ncov2019-artic-nf
-A Nextflow pipeline for bioinformatic processing of SARS-CoV-2 using the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics) for ONT data and a separate workflow for Illumina data, including the improved consensus generation workflow designed by @jts, and `align_trim` from the ARTIC fieldbioinformatics pipeline written by @nickloman and @will-rowe adapted for use with Illumina data by @BioWilko.
-The pipeline was originally designed and written by @m-bull however it is now maintained by @BioWilko.
+A Nextflow pipeline for bioinformatic processing of SARS-CoV-2 using the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics) for ONT data and a separate workflow for Illumina data, including the improved consensus generation workflow designed by Jared Simpson, and `align_trim` from the ARTIC fieldbioinformatics pipeline written by Nick Loman and Will Rowe, adapted for use with Illumina data by Sam Wilkinson.
+The pipeline was originally designed and written by Matt Bull however it is now maintained by @BioWilko.

 #### Introduction